ncampa-loginvsi/LoginEnterpriseAutomation/POV/README.md

     * Load Testing
     * Continuous Testing
 * Create All Launchers Group
-    * _Note: This will likely be redundant in 4.10, as new installations come pre-canned with All Launchers Launcher Group._
+    * _Note: This will likely be redundant in 4.10, as new installations come pre-canned with All Launchers Launcher Group_
 * Create Tests
     * Application Test
         * Assign Application Testing Account Group